shader-slang/slang/docs/command-line-slangc-reference.md

 **-source-embed-language &lt;[language](#language)&gt;**

 The language to be used for source embedding.
 Defaults to C/C++.
+Currently only C/C++ are supported